tardis-sn/tardis/docs/io/configuration/components/models/index.rst

 .. jsonschema:: ../schemas/csvy_model.yml

-The CSV part of the CSVY file creates a table that can include
+The CSV part of the CSVY file creates a table that can include information about shell velocities, densities, and abundances in each cell.
+The column headers (the first row of the CSV part) may contain